-In an early autumn day in the year of 1844 Francois Rouel and his companion enter Stockholm in order to participate in the coronation of king Oscar I. After an eventful, but not that pleasant first day as a Frenchman in Stockholm, he later writes: “On the first day of my stay in the capital, I could not imagine that I would stay for half a year that turned out to be the case”.
+On an early autumn day in the year 1844 François Rouel and his companion enter Stockholm in order to participate in the coronation of king Oscar I. After an eventful, but not that pleasant first day as a Frenchman in Stockholm, he later writes: “On the first day of my stay in the capital, I could not imagine that I would stay for half a year that turned out to be the case”.

-But who was Francois Rouel that so successfully described the soul and life of Stockholm in the middle of the 1840s?
-He probably was a Parisian author that the Swedish author Karl Kullberg, that translated the book, met on his European journey 1842.
+But who was François Rouel that so successfully described the soul and life of Stockholm in the middle of the 1840s?
+He probably was a Parisian author that the Swedish author Karl Kullberg, that translated the book, met on his European journey in 1842.

-Kullberg’s translation and comments about the experiences described is something that further empowers the book.
+Kullberg’s translation and comments about the experiences described are something that further empowers the book.
 As well as the authentic illustrations from Stockholm in the middle of the 19th Century by G.H.
 Mellin.
-We have also integrated audio as an AR-feature for both the printed book and the ebook if you want to listen to parts or the whole book.
+We have also integrated audio as an AR-feature for the printed book if you want to listen to parts or the whole book.

 Title: A Frenchman in Stockholm 1844-45